macho-catt/100-days-of-code/log.md

 **Thoughts:** I finished the tictactoe project.
 Once I figured out how to find the winner, the rest of the project came easily.
 I decided to skip the D3 projects for now (will come back to them later) and start learning about the backend.
 I started on fso part3, which teaches node and express.
 Once I finish this section, I will go over fcc lessons on backend and the projects.

+### Day 24: June 17, 2021
+#####

+**Today's Progress**: Finished part3-a of fso, started part3-b

+**Thoughts:** Finished part3-a of fso and started part b.
+It's interesting to see how node and express handle the backend, compared to flask in python.
+When I started b, I had some problems locating my previous code in my github repo.
+I realized at this point that my repository directories need to be reconfigured (both for fcc and react stuff), so I started moving fcc projects into their own repositories.
+I might need to fix this before continuing with part b, just so I won't have problems with it later on.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**